 The Building Will Not Be Closed Completely during Construction

 Construction work began in 2013 following the closure of the north wing.
 The central section of the building, including the room with the famous Pergamon Altar was closed at the end of September 2014.
-The work on this section should be completed by 2019.
+The work on this section should be completed by 2023.
 Throughout the construction period, there will always be some parts of the building open to the public.
-Until the start of the second phase, for instance, it will still be possible to see the Roman Hall with the Market Gate of Miletus, the Vorderasiatisches Museum (Museum of the Ancient Near East) with the world-famous Ishtar Gate, and the Museum für Islamische Kunst (Museum of Islamic Art) with the Mshatta Facade.
+During the first phase, for instance, it will still be possible to see the Roman Hall with the Market Gate of Miletus, the Vorderasiatisches Museum (Museum of the Ancient Near East) with the world-famous Ishtar Gate, and the Museum für Islamische Kunst (Museum of Islamic Art) with the Mshatta Facade.